Claiming Overseas Workday Relief (‘OWR’) can save individuals new to the UK a LOT of tax.

 Training camps/breaks

 Clearly days a player spends on a beach in the Maldives during their summer holiday won’t count as workdays.
-However, time spent (it seems inevitably in Dubai) during the winter break, might.
+However, time spent (it seems inevitably in Dubai or Portugal) during the winter break, might.

 There are interesting parallels here with the COVID-19 situation.
 Players are away from the training ground and their ‘usual place of work’ for sure, but they are required to continue to train in the knowledge that the league will be starting again soon.
 It’s a rest, a drop-in intensity, but it’s not a holiday.
 Activity is prescribed by their employer, the club.